 Food & Forest is a community interest company established to expand the use of agroforestry.
 In practice, this means creating the 3 key ingredients needed for alley cropping to flourish; demand for produce, production capacity, and a well structured grant system.

 Why nuts?
 Why Agroforestry

 Food & Forest was founded to apply research showing the potential of agroforestry to help solve some of our pressing environmental challenges, whilst maintaining the productivity of our current system.

-Alley cropping, a specific form of agroforestry which combines nut trees planted in rows mixed with arable crops between them.
+Alley cropping is a specific form of agroforestry which combines nut trees planted in rows mixed with arable crops between them.
 Preliminary research shows great potential in the UK.
 By planting north to south, shading is minimised, productivity maintained, and a host of environmental benefits gained.

 By contouring rows along hillsides, trees can substantially reduce run-off erosion from storms by percolating rain water into the ground.